The studio is resting! orders placed Dec.21st-Jan.2nd will ship by Jan.4th. See you in the new year!

 (scroll down if you want to skip over the jargon and head straight to the fun stuff)

-About a year and a half ago, I invested in a clay recycler which has aided this process SO much.
+About a year and a half ago, I invested in a clay recycler which has assisted this process GREATLY.
 I am able to reclaim my clay scraps with little energy and time, which is key.
 Being a production potter (the *only* potter behind these pieces and business), before having this machine I simply did not have the time to do this.
 While I still saved all my scraps (every potter has this dilemma), after the end of a very long work day (both physically and mentally demanding) I just could not justify the energy to spend an extra few hours recycling clay by hand.
 After I became injured over a year ago, and began working in the studio with even more physical obstacles due to healing nerve pain- I knew the time came to upgrade my studio situation with a machine helper.
 This piece of equipment has a built in vacuum before it pugs out the clay, so there is no need to wedge it before throwing.
 Wedging is a process similar to kneading dough, that cannot be skipped over.
 From a bag of clay, each piece is weighed out and then wedged to insure there are no air bubbles.
 In addition to difficulty throwing if the bubble is too big, air pockets = potential trapping of moisture =chance of the piece blowing up in the kiln due to said moisture (pieces need to be bone dry before being fired for this exact reason).
 Anyways…to say this machine has helped me VASTLY to keep up with production in the way that I want the pieces to be made (by hand- each wheel thrown with their own character rather than other production methods like slip-casting or RAM press, etc. (google for examples)), is an understatement.

 Someone wrote me a while ago asking if my clay was sustainable.
 They said that there was another clay company or potter (I can’t remember), who had on their website something about their clay being “regenerative clay”.
 To me, this is like when vegetables at the grocery store started putting a “gluten-free” label on them!
 I do not market my work/clay in this way because this is a characteristic of ALL clay.
 This is one of the many incredible elements of clay itself.
 This is something most potters do, and something potters all over have done since clay first started to be used.
 I am not taking credit for recycling my clay, because it is inherent to clay itself.
 It is not a flashy sustainability-marketing opportunity- but just one of the many wonderful things about clay itself.